 Alongside our core programme of activities we also run a number of bespoke projects, focused on the key aims of the project and skills areas specific to the Liverpool City Region.
 You can find out more about these on our Activities page.

-We are part of the wider National Collaborative Outreach Programme (NCOP), and are funded by the Higher Education Funding Council for England (HEFCE).
+We are part of the wider National Collaborative Outreach Programme (NCOP), and are funded by the Office for Student (OfS).
 Nationally, the NCOP project has three key aims:

 - Double the proportion of young people from disadvantaged backgrounds in HE by 2020